 How to Submit

-The papers must be submitted via the Manuscript Central website http://mc.manuscriptcentral.com/tosem in the ACM authoring template by choosing the type SE2030 Software Engineering Roadmap.
+Once a paper is presented in the FSE25 workshop and invited to TOSEM, they must be submitted via Manuscript Central in the ACM authoring template by choosing the type SE2030 Software Engineering Roadmap.

 Manuscripts accepted for publication in any ACM publication must be formatted using the ACM authoring template.
 Submissions must also use the ACM authoring templates.
 ACM style files will closely approximate the final output, enabling authors to judge the page-length of their published articles.